sagemath/trac_to_gh/Issue 8732.md

 # Issue 8732: bug in new HMM code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8732

 Original creator: was